-First things First, what is Bond – it is an instrument used by issuers to borrow funds from investors and there is an agreement to repay the investors after a specified amount of time, at an agreed rate.
+First things First, what is a Bond – it is an instrument used by issuers to borrow funds from investors and there is an agreement to repay the investors after a specified amount of time, at an agreed rate.

-To qualify for green bond status, it has to be verified by a third party such as the Climate Bond Standard Board, which certifies that the bond will fund projects that benefits the environment.
+To qualify for green bond status, it has to be verified by a third party such as the Climate Bond Standard Board, which certifies that the bond will fund projects that benefit the environment.

-Though Green bonds are a fraction of the overall corporate bond market, with an increased focus on finding solutions to combat climate change the market will surely grow.
+Green bonds are a fraction of the overall corporate bond market, with an increased focus on finding solutions to combat climate change the market will surely grow.